 Unprotected metal surfaces, such as pipes and vessels (up to 400°F), can corrode quickly under wet conditions, and insulation complicates these corrosion factors by trapping moisture on the surface of the substrate.
 Heat also accelerates corrosion, and situations related to corrosion under insulation always involve elevated temperatures.
 Epoxy phenolics and inorganic coatings are two examples of high-performance coating systems that can provide sufficient barrier protection for these conditions.

-2. Improperly Prepared Surfaces
+2. Improperly prepared surfaces

 The foundation for long-term corrosion protection is surface preparation.
 A properly prepared surface will optimize the performance of any coating system and extend the functional life of plant assets.
 That said, not all coating systems require extensive surface preparation, as there are specially formulated coatings designed to coat marginally prepared substrates.